-- a.
-For the moment, let us assume $OD{600} 1 = 10^9$ cells / mL.
+a.
+For the moment, let us assume $OD{600}1 = 10^{9}$ cells / mL.
 With that in mind, properly dilute your sample with LB to ~100 cells / mL.
-This will require serial dilution try to be accurate in your pipetting!
+This will require serial dilution - try to be accurate in your pipetting!
 Bracket your dilution by a factor of 10 on either side.
-For example, if you decide to dilute your cells 10^3 times, do another 10^2 and 10^4 dilutions.
-Make sure to write down your dilution factor! - b.
+For example, if you decide to dilute your cells 10^{3} times, do another 10^{2} and 10^{4} dilutions.
+Make sure to write down your dilution factor!

+b.
 For each of the diluted samples, evenly spread 200μL with beads on a LB plate.
-Make sure to clearly label your names, date, OD reading, and amount of dilutions on the plate! - c.
-Incubate the plates overnight at 37°C. Later, we can count colonies and determine the exact correspondence between OD{600} and cell density. - 6.
-Continue to take OD measurements for the rest of the class period.
-Make sure to switch to the new blank after you have made your amendments. - 7.
+Make sure to clearly label your names, date, OD reading, and amount of dilutions on the plate.

+C. Incubate the plates overnight at 37° C. Later, we can count colonies and determine the exact correspondence between OD600 and cell density.

+- 5. Continue to take OD measurements for the rest of the class period. - 6.
 Afterwards you should have a list of times and absorbances in your notebook.
 We will combine data of the whole class for data analysis.
 With the blank's absorbance subtracted from each sample value, make a plot of absorbance vs. time for each group of data on the same figure.